alarmfox/curriculum-vitae/main.typ

   // Uncomment the line below if you want edu formatting to be consistent with everything else
   // consistent: true
 )
-- Cumulative GPA: 3.9/4.0 | Thesis: A Secure Firmware for Confidential Virtualization on Open-Source Hardware
+- Cumulative GPA: 3.9/4.0 | Thesis: A Secure Firmware for Confidential Virtualization on Open-Source Hardwarex
 - Relevant coursework: Advanced Computer Architectures and GPU Programming, Advanced Real-Time Systems, Embedded Systems, Network Security, Software Security, Web and Real-Time Communication System.
-- Teaching Assistant (Tutor): led tutorials and practical sessions for undergraduate courses in Calculus I and Geometry
+- Teaching Assistant (Tutor): led tutorials and practical sessions for undergraduate courses in Calculus I and Geometry.

 #edu(
   institution: "University of Naples Federico II",